oracle-livelabs/oci/host-ha-website-oci-services/os-management/os-management.md

-# Using OS Management For Patches and Updates
+# Use OS Management For Patches and Updates

 ## Introduction